panoply/vscode-liquid/readme.md

 # Workspace Settings

 The extension provides various workspace/user settings.
-The options available to `liquid.format` can be controlled using a `.liquidrc` configuration file or alternatively you can define format option on a `prettify` field in a node `package.json` file.
+The options available to `liquid.format` can be controlled using a `.liquidrc` configuration file or alternatively you can define format options via a `prettify` field in a node `package.json` file.
 Take a look at the [configuration](#configuration) section for more information.

 By default, it is assumed you are using vscode workspace/user settings.